AlexCork1/ESP32Project/README.md

 # Instructions for using weather sensor
+Welcome to the ESP32 project!
+This modular firmware, designed for the ESP32 module, integrates seamlessly with an external button and utilizes the FreeRTOS middleware for efficient task management.
+The system features three distinct tasks for reading temperature and humidity sensor data: a periodic task, a button-click task, and an MQTT receive task.
+Each task autonomously publishes real-time temperature and humidity values to an MQTT broker in JSON format, secured with mutual authentication, ensuring data integrity and privacy.
+The project also boasts Over-the-Air (OTA) firmware update support for hassle-free maintenance.<br />
+The code is structured in a modular fashion, promoting flexibility and ease of maintenance.
+However, there are areas for improvement, including the implementation of comprehensive tests (both unit and integration) and the integration of Espressif's unified provisioning process.
+Contributions and feedback are welcome as we strive to enhance and refine this
+ESP32 project together.<br />

 ## Change WiFi credentials
 To change WiFi credentials, SSID and Password (if needed), open file sdkconfig, and find in the list option "My Configuration".